JoeFu/alportal-document/docs/guide/running-project.md

 We are currently using [Quartz .NET](https://www.quartz-scheduler.net/) to handle our background tasks.
 Setting it up requires creating a database manually and running a script manually to set up the tables.

 For the default set up, the database should be named `alp_quartz`.
+#### SQL script
 The SQL script that needs to be run can be found [here](https://github.com/quartznet/quartznet/blob/master/database/tables/tables_postgres.sql).

 Using pgAdmin from PostgreSQL to add the new database `alp_quartz`, then run the script mentioned above by
-* right-clicking the database in the object browser
+> 1. Right-click the database in the object browser
-* select "Query Tool", opening a new query editor window,
+> 2. Select "Query Tool", opening a new query editor window,
-* paste or load the SQL script,
+> 3. Paste or Load the [SQL script](#sql-script) mentioned above,
-* press the "Execute" button to run the script.
+> 4. Click the "Execute" button to run the script.

 ### Database Update